Name of Canada: Kingdom and Dominion

-Working towards the Confederation of Canada, Canada's founders deliberated on the official title for their new country, primarily between the "Kingdom of Canada" or the "Dominion of Canada."
+Working towards the Confederation of Canada, Canada's founders deliberated on the official title for their new country, primarily between the "Kingdom of Canada" or the "Dominion of Canada".

 In J. S. Ewart's two volume work, The Kingdom Papers, it is noted that the following names were considered for the union of British North America: "The United Colony of Canada", "the United Provinces of Canada", and "the Federated Provinces of Canada".
 Ewart was also an ardent advocate for the formation of "the Republic of Canada", a position which was rarely expressed in those times.

 Kingdom of Canada

 During the Charlottetown Conference of 1864, John A. Macdonald, who later became the first Prime Minister of Canada, talked of "founding a great British monarchy," in connection with the British Empire.
-He advocated, in the fourth Canadian draft of the British North America Act, the name "Kingdom of Canada," in the text is said:
+He advocated, in the fourth Canadian draft of the British North America Act (BNA Act), the name "Kingdom of Canada", in the text is said: